Jump to Main Content

 Eyes: Medium sized, slightly rounded, neither protruding nor sunken.
 Attentive and kind expression.
 Dark eye colour in dogs with black patches.
 Slightly lighter eye colour permissible in dogs with yellow or liver brown patches.

 Ears: Medium sized.
 Rose or button, in both cases the fold should be just above the skull.
-Button ears: The tip should lie close to cheeks.
+Button ears: The tips should lie close to cheeks.

 Body